ULUWATU has a lovely story . . .

 'Crisp white lace' would be a poor fabric choice to represent Bali anyway . . .
 Bali has poleng.

-Offerings of flowers in the shrines are lovely, but the offerings on the ground are for the Buta Kala, the evil little things that crawl in the mud and constantly plague us.
+Visitors see the lovely offerings of flowers, but they miss the offerings on the ground for the Buta Kala, the evil little things that crawl in the mud and constantly plague us.

 In the striving for balance, sometimes the temptations are just too much and the darker side takes over.
 That seems to be what happened here.